Steven-McCombe/daily-planner/README.md

 - Enter event detail into the allocated time area.
 - Click save button to save event details.
 This will save the event to local storage.
 - Text areas will change color depending on the current time.
 Grey - Past, Red - Present, Green - Future.
+- Click on the trash can to delete all saved items.

 ## 🔗 Links